Skip to content

 Demo

-The following videos give a glimpse of using ado to benchmark fine-tuning performance across a range of fine-tuning workload configurations.
+The following videos provide an overview of using ado to benchmark fine-tuning performance across a range of fine-tuning workload configurations.

 List actuators and experiments

-First we list the experiments given by the SFTTrainer actuator, which provides fine-tuning benchmarking capabilities.
+We begin by listing the experiments provided by the SFTTrainer actuator, which provides fine-tuning benchmarking capabilities.
 We can use ado to get the details of one of the experiments finetune_full_benchmark-v1.0.0 and see what it requires as input and what it measures.

 Create a discoveryspace to explore fine-tuning performance

 Next we create a discoveryspace that represents a fine-tuning benchmarking campaign.
-For quick start we use ados template functionality to create a default configuration space for lora and full fine-tuning benchmark experiments.
+To get started quickly, we use ados template functionality to create a default configuration space for lora and full fine-tuning benchmark experiments.

 Explore the discoveryspace with a RandomWalk

-This clip shows looking at the available operators and then creating a RandomWalk operation to explore the discovery space created above.
+This clip demonstrates how to view the available operators and then creating a RandomWalk operation to explore the discovery space created above.
 The operation is configured to sample all 40 of the configurations, a.k.a. entities, in the discoveryspace.
 After the operation is finished we can look results at a summary of the operation and get the results as a CSV file.

 Examine spaces collaborators have created

-ado enables multiple distributed users can work on the same project.
-Here another user can query the discoveryspaces created by their colleagues, including in this case the one created above.
-Resources, like discoveryspaces, can be tagged with custom metadata.
+ado enables multiple distributed users to collaborate on the same project.
+Here another user can query the discoveryspaces created by their colleagues, including the one created earlier.
+Resources, like discoveryspaces, can be annotated with custom metadata.
 For example, in this clip the user requests a summary of all spaces tagged with exp=ft.
 They then apply a custom export operator to the data which in this case integrates new data with an external store in a rigorous and repeatable way.